JamesWoolfenden/learn-packer/docs/packer-aws-ami.3.md

   "build_number": "{{env `BUILD_NUMBER`}}",
 ```

-Then modify the AMI name to refelct the new scheme:
+Then modify the AMI name to reflect the new scheme:

 ```json
   "ami_name": "RHEL-BASE-v{{user `build_number`}}-{{timestamp}}-AMI",